-Capital Assets - Capital assets, which include leasehold Improvements and equipment, are reported in the government-wide financial statements.
+Capital Assets - Capital assets, which include land, buildings, and equipment, are reported in the government-wide financial statements and the proprietary fund in the fund financial statements.
 Capital assets are defined as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at the acquisition value on the date of donation.